-Special Events
+7.5 Special Events

-There are a number of special events held in North Middlesex such as the Ailsa Craig Gala Days, Parkhill Fall Fair, and Canada Day Celebration.
-These events celebrate local traditions and builds community spirit, along with facilitating tourism and economic activity.
-These events contribute to building a sense of place with unique experiences that take place in North Middlesex.
+There are three signature special events are held in North Middlesex each year that are put on by community organizations with the assistance of the Municipality - Parkhill Fair, Gala Days, and Canada Day Fireworks.
+These events celebrate local traditions, builds community spirit, fundraise for causes, and facilitates tourism and economic activity, as well as contribute to building a sense of place with unique experiences that take place in North Middlesex.